kineticfire-labs/semver-multi/README.md

 }
 ```

-Be sure to commit the `project-def.json` file when done.

-## Store Versioning Inputs in Git Repository
+## Store All Versioning Inputs in the Git Repository

 The Git repository stores all inputs used by *semver-multi* to compute semantic version numbers.
 As a result, there is no extra data to back-up for semantic versioning purposes beyond the Git repository itself.